a-lurker/a-lurker.github.io/docs/quick-start-guide.md

 In WinSCP:
 Select Site and Edit then select Advanced and navigate to Environment > SCP/Shell

-In the Shell pull down list: change from 'Default' to 'sudo -s' and save.
+In the Shell pull down list: change from 'Default' to 'sudo su -' and save.
 Your account will log in using sudo privileges, letting you SCP files anywhere as root.
+This needs to be done per site you log into.